Zyla00/molecular-discovery-platform/README.md

 visualize results through an interactive web dashboard.

 The system is designed as a set of independent containerized services communicating through REST APIs.

+## Project Goal

+The long-term goal is to develop the project into an extensible experimentation and inference platform for computational drug discovery.